-5. The Slight Traffic Increases in Parcel 1 Do Not Demonstrate a Need to Expand.
+5. The Slight Traffic Increases in the PAA Do Not Demonstrate a Need to Expand.

 In the past, when determining that this factor weighs in favor of annexation, this Court has generally cited to drastic increases in traffic or traffic congestion.
-For instance, in Biloxi,
+For instance, in Biloxi, 744 So.

-744 So.
 2d at 279, the Court noted that "[t]raffic counts have increased substantially in Biloxi over the last ten years."
 In addition, in In the Matter of the Extension of the Boundaries of the City of Winona, 879 So.
 2d 966, 978 (Miss.
 2004), the Court cited testimony that traffic close to the PAA increased by anywhere from 69% to 81% over a 10 year span.
-Although the Chancellor failed to consider this factor in his Findings of Fact and Conclusions of Law, the evidence presented at trial did not reflect such drastic traffic increases in and around Parcel 1.
+Although the Chancellor failed to consider this factor in his Findings of Fact and Conclusions of Law, the evidence presented at trial did not reflect such drastic traffic increases in and around the PAA.
 The evidence shows increases ranging from 16.4% to 59% in portions of Parcel 1.
-R. 60 (map), 1104 (map), 1105.
+R. 60 (map), 1104

+(map), 1105.
 However, Naval Air Station Meridian lies to the north of Parcel 1 and is connected to Meridian by Highway 39 and other transportation routes.
 Meridian failed to establish that the ordinary traffic increases in Parcel 1 are properly attributable to Meridian growth.
 The Naval Air Station could just as easily account for these increases.
+Meridian presented no evidence whatsoever of increased traffic counts in Parcels 2 and 3.
 As a result, Meridian failed to meet its burden of proof on this issue.